On-page SEO is one of the most essential factors for organic traffic. Without it, your pages have no foundation for Google to rank them.

 That way, more users will see that the website they are visiting is secure or not.

-Simply choose a better hosting that can handle your needs that include the speed and safety of your data.
+Simply choose a better hosting that can handle your needs that include your data’s speed and safety.
 Never rely on a bad web host just for the sake of a few dollars.

 13. Make Your Website Fast

 Google also started to use page speed as a ranking signal.
-Since it directly impacts user experience and bounce rate, you need to work reducing the loading time of your web pages.
+Since it directly impacts user experience and bounce rate, you need to reduce the loading time of your web pages.

 This will help in better traffic retention and conversions as well.
-Google’s RankBrain follows and learns how users interact with your website, and if it takes ages to load, they are going to flee to never come back again.
+Google’s RankBrain follows and learns how users interact with your website, and if it takes ages to load, they will flee to never come back again.

 It’s easy to do, but it will take a little bit of time.
 Let me show you how it is done: